 Normally Closed Input

-The NC contact when activated will break a circuit and turn off the PLC input.
-Ladder logic will then turn off if you use a normally open (Examine On) input in your program.
+The NC contact, when activated, will break a circuit and turn off the PLC input.
+Ladder logic will turn off if you use a normally open (Examine On) input in your program.
 See the above diagram.

-As you can see with the diagram above this can get tricky to determine the on/off condition of the input.
 PLC logic can convert any signal by using normally closed (Examine Off) inputs in the program.
-In the field, I usually look at the PLC input lights, and wiring diagrams to determine the current state of the input.
+As you can see from the diagram above, this can get tricky to determine the on/off condition of the Input.
+In the field, I usually look at the PLC input lights and wiring diagrams to select the current state of the Input.
 This is before diving into the program to troubleshoot.

 Here is a link to wiring up discrete 3-wire sensors in the field.
 Here’s a Quick Way to Wire NPN and PNP devices

 PLC Analog Inputs – Voltage or Current Range